 In those early days of Algonquin Park, park rangers and guides had an interchangeable role; they were locals with bush knowledge and fishing skills.
 Eventually the railway hotels and inns had full time guides; up to 140 guides lived in Whitney (east gate of park) at one time.
-Ralph Bice and Frank Kuiack, both of whom spent their lives guiding solely in Algonquin Park, all the way from the 1920’s to the 1980’s (and are immortalized in print, Along the Trail in Algonquin Park (1980) and The Last Guide (2001)).
+Ralph Bice and Frank Kuiack spent their lives guiding solely in Algonquin Park, all the way from the 1920’s to the 1980’s (and are immortalized in print, Along the Trail in Algonquin Park (1980) and The Last Guide (2001)).
 Bice is attributed this memorable quote: “I don’t know if guides go to heaven, possibly they do.
 If they do there can be no doubt but what they will be disappointed, for no spot could be as nice as Algonquin Park.”

 The advent of spin fishing after the World War Two certainly changed the way most people fish.
 Fly fishing is still the most productive way to fish brook trout in the spring and fall, when they inhabit the rivers and feed in the warm shallows of lakes.
 By summer, they move deeper into the lakes to find colder water.
 That’s why you hire a guide, to get you to the out-of-the-way places that hold brook trout.
 The bass fishing is stellar, given the low fishing pressure, no winter fishing, and the best fish on the whitewater rivers that keep 99.9% of the population away.

 The Friends of Algonquin Park have a number of publications to learn more about the park's fishery: link here (the map at the top of this page comes from their Fishes in Algonquin Park).